 Lost Lake Campground

-Lost Lake Park is spread along the San Joaquin River near Friant, 2 miles downstream from Millerton Lake.
+Lost Lake Campground is along the San Joaquin River near Friant, 2 miles downstream from Millerton Lake (shown above).
 The recreation area is operated by Fresno County Parks.
 Thirty-eight-acre Lost Lake and the adjoining nature study area are popular destinations for many who enjoy the outdoors.
 The Day Use Area of the park offers a softball field, volleyball courts, a playground, and picnic shelters.
 Kayaking and canoeing on the river are also popular.

-Lost Lake Campground was upgraded in 2016.
-The campground has 37 sites for RVs, trailers, and tents.
+Lost Lake Campground was upgraded in 2016 with 37 sites for RVs, trailers, and tents.
 About half of the campsites are located along the river.
 Lost Lake also has a group campsite for up to 80 people.
 Reservations must be made for the group site, while the single campsites are all first-come, first-served.

 Shop Amazon: Camping Essentials